paldepind/projectdo/man/projectdo.1.md

 # NAME

-projectdo - build, run, test and more with ease
+projectdo - build, run, test, and more with ease

 # SYNOPSIS

-**projectdo** [*OPTION*] [*ACTIONS*]...
+**projectdo** [*OPTION*] [*ACTION*] ...

 # DESCRIPTION

-projectdo is a command-line program hat executes project actions (such as build,
-run, test, etc.) with the appropriate tool for current project in the working
-directory.
-The appropriate tool and the current project root is intelligently
-detected based on the context where projectdo is executed.
-For instance, projectdo
-test runs cargo test if a Cargo.toml is found and npm test if a package.json file
+projectdo is a command-line program that executes project actions (such as build, run, test, etc.) with the appropriate tool for current project in the working directory.
+The appropriate tool and the current project root is intelligently detected based on the context where projectdo is executed.
+For instance, projectdo test runs cargo test if a Cargo.toml is found and npm test if a package.json file is found.
-is found.

 # OPTIONS